-During the years ended August 31, 2016 and 2015, the value of contributed services meeting the requirements for recognition in the financial statements was not material and no amounts have been recorded.
+During the years ended August 31, 2017 and 2016, the value of contributed services meeting the requirements for recognition in the financial statements was not material and no amounts have been recorded.
 Although individuals volunteer their time and perform a variety of tasks that assist the Organization, these services do not meet the criteria for recognition as contributed services.
 Contributed assets are recorded at their estimated fair value on the date of donation.
-The organization received in-kind contributions for the years ended August 31, 2016 and 2015 of \$89,793 and \$142,545, respectively.
+The Organization received in-kind contributions for the years ended August 31, 2017 and 2016 of \$96,482 and \$89,793, respectively.

 The Organization reports contributions of land, buildings, and equipment as unrestricted, unless explicit donor stipulations specify how the donated assets must be used.
-Gifts of assets with explicit restrictions that specify how the assets are to be used or accounted for as restricted support.
+Gifts of assets with explicit restrictions that specify how the assets are to be used are accounted for as restricted support.
 The Organization reports expirations of donor restrictions when the donated or acquired long-lived assets are placed in service.